Arabian-vACC/library/docs/aerodrome/muscat/gmp.md

 - Destination;
 - Requested flight level;

-### 3.2.2 Information contained in a departure clearance
+### 3.2.2 Information Contained in a Departure Clearance
 An IFR clearance shall be in the following format:

 - Callsign;